 - Meet industry leaders and analytics/data science hiring managers

 - Operate within a team environment with two to four members.
+Only one doctoral student is permitted per team.

 - University of South Carolina